This is the multi-page printable view of this section. Click here to print.

 • Disconnected: Connection blocked

-• Rejected: Connection rejected, Re-request Approval button displayed
+• Rejected: Connection rejected, Request Approval Again button displayed

 • Error: Error occurred

-• Canceled: Connection request canceled, Re-request Approval button displayed
+• Canceled: Connection request canceled, Request Approval Again button displayed

 Table.
 PrivateLink Endpoint status information and additional features

-PrivateLink Endpoint Details page allows you to view detailed information of the selected resource.
+On the PrivateLink Endpoint Details page, you can view detailed information of the selected resource.

 SRNUnique resource ID in Samsung Cloud Platform